 Chicken wings are famously delicious when cooked in an air fryer, because it will allow your chicken to crisp up and let the fat drip away, which makes sure that the skin is crisp all over.

 It can also be used to cook up chicken for adding to salads, bacon for your morning pancakes, and even reheating leftovers for tomorrow's lunch.
 Deep fryers, by contrast, have one job.
-Over time you will find that the cost of oil adds up when you use your deep fryer over time, too.
+Over time you will find that the cost of oil adds up when you use your deep fryer a fair amount, too.

 Air fryer vs deep fryer: which should you buy?

 Deep fryers are handy to keep around, especially because they tend not to cost much.
 However, they're a lot of effort when compared to an air fryer.
-Even if you don't use one with a stirring paddle, all you'll need to do is shake your fries mid-way to get an evenly cooked result.
+Even if you don't use one with a stirring paddle, all you'll need to do is shake your fries mid-way to get an evenly cooked result with an air fryer

-As for the fries, there was no clear winner.
+As for the fries, there was no clear winner, as the results was so dependent on personal preferences.
 The deep fryer definitely delivered a crisp exterior and that classic fluffy french-fry middle, whereas the texture of the air fried potatoes was less complex.